Terraflux/terraflux.github.io/_posts/2016-07-26-famous-matrices-visualized.markdown

 Hello World!

 I started playing around with Octave a little while ago while taking a course on [machine learning](https://www.coursera.org/learn/machine-learning/)(highly recommend).
-There was a function I found really cool called magic(n) which would generate(or look up) an n by n matrix that would satisfy this condition:
+There was a function I found really cool called magic(n) which generates(or looks up) an n by n matrix that would satisfy this condition:

 - All Rows, Columns, and Diagonals add up to the same value.